 The short answer is that we do not know.
 And here is the elaborated answer:

 The source of its name is unknown, however presumably, it is not Semitic.
 The Egyptians were using it as long ago as the second millennium BCE.
-But since hieroglyphics only have two consonants, the name was written as CK, and there is no way of knowing how it was pronounced (the last syllable in particular).
+But since hieroglyphics only have two consonants, the name was written as CK.
+There is no way of knowing how it was pronounced (the last syllable in particular).

 In the letters of El-Amrana, which were written in Acadian, the letter H is used to signify the guttural Hebrew letters alef-hey-chet-ayin; accordingly, the name of the city could be written either as Haca or Aca.
 Had the name not been preserved, we would not have been able to associate it with the name appearing in the hieroglyphics clearly.